-Spector, Benjamin and Yasutada Sudo (under review; 2014) Presupposed ignorance and exhaustification: How scalar implicature and presupposition interact.
+Spector, Benjamin and Yasutada Sudo (under revision; 2014) Presupposed ignorance and exhaustification: How scalar implicature and presupposition interact.
 Ms., Institut Jean Nicod and UCL.

-Sudo, Yasutada (in revision; 2013) Person features are not presupposition triggers.
+Sudo, Yasutada (under revision; 2013) Person features are not presupposition triggers.
 Ms., UCL.

 Sudo, Yasutada (under revision; 2013) Metalinguistic quantification: Evidence from Japanese wh-doublets.
-Ms., Institut Jean-Nicod.
+Ms., Institut Jean Nicod.

 Sudo, Yasutada (under revision; 2014) Presupposition projection in quantified sentences and cross-dimensional anaphora.
 Ms., UCL.

-Nicolae, Andreea, Patrick D. Elliott, and Yasutada Sudo (under review; 2015) Pair-list readings of conjoined singular which-phrases.
+Nicolae, Andreea, Patrick D. Elliott, and Yasutada Sudo (to appear) Pair-list readings of conjoined singular which-phrases.
 To appear in Snippets.

 Bylinina, Lisa and Yasutada Sudo (2015) Varieties of intensification: Remarks on Beltrama and Bochnak 'Intensification without degrees cross-linguistically'.
 Natural Language and Linguistic Theory. doi: 10.1007/s11049-015-9291-y [ pre-final version ]